toneja/ZEPHIRuS/README.md

 - External environmental data received over BLE (e.g., wind conditions)
 - GPS position and timestamp

-A relay-driven air sampling mechanism is activated during user-defined environmental conditions while all data are logged to a CSV file on an SD card.
+A relay-driven air sampling mechanism is activated during user-defined environmental conditions while all data are logged to CSV and TXT files on an SD card.

 ## Hardware Requirements
 - RAK19001 Base Board